Blendify/blender-manual/blender_docs/manual/addons/io_fbx.rst

 Import
 ------

-Note that the importer is a new addition and misses support for many features the exporter supports.
+Note that the importer is a new addition and lacks many features the exporter supports.

-* binary FBX files only.
+- binary FBX files only.
-* Version 7.1 or newer.
+- Version 7.1 or newer.

 Supported